mmhernandez/ticking-clock/README.md

 # ticking-clock

-Clock with moving hands, displaying the current time
+Clock with moving hands, starting with the current time